Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Extended Poisson-Kac processes: case studies

-We now put forward three specific examples of EPK processes.
-First, in Subsec.~\ref{subsec:senesc} we introduce a {\em transitional senescent} random walk, where the transition dynamics depends explicitly on the number of total transitions already occurred.
-Second, in Subsec.~\ref{subsec:markovb} we discuss an EPK model that can reproduce ``Brownian yet non Gaussian" diffusion \cite{Wang:2012aa}.
+We now discuss three specific examples of one-dimensional EPK processes.
+First, we introduce a {\em transitional senescent} random walk, where the transitional dynamic depends explicitly on the number of total transitions already occurred.
+We specifically study an EPK model where the age to which the walker is reset following a velocity transition is parametrised as an increasing function of the total number of transitions.
+Second, we discuss an EPK model that can reproduce ``Brownian yet non Gaussian" diffusion \cite{Wang:2012aa}.
+This behaviour can be obtained by considering an EPK process where the walker velocity follows a Markovian jump dynamic transitionally independent from the corresponding dynamic of the Poisson field.
 Differently from other phenomenological approaches \cite{Chechkin:2017aa}, our model provides a clear microscopic interpretation of this dynamics.
-Finally, in Subsec.~\ref{subsec:lam} we formulate a LW model that exhibits a sub- to superdiffusive crossover in the mean square displacement.
+Finally, we formulate an EPK process with correlated transitional dynamic.
+If these correlations are neglected, the model generates LW dynamic.
+If the correlations lead to increasing transition rates over time, the model yields a dynamic characterised by a sub- to superdiffusive crossover in the mean square displacement.
 The variety of diffusive dynamics that can be captured by EPK processes highlights the modelling power of our theory.
 We remark that in this work we only discuss examples of OPK and transitionally independent EPK processes.
 The analysis of further EPK processes, requiring the occurrence of more non-trivial multivariate distributions of joint transition times (which is an intricate problem even for finite Markov chains \cite{cmc1,cmc2} and associated counting processes \cite{multicount}) will be developed in future communications.